Tag: garden

 Stone, hard and unfeeling, appears in our contemporary lexicon as a metaphor for the lifeless and the immutable.
 Yet in the classical gardens and paintings of China, stones were objects of fascination for the élite literati for precisely the opposite reason: the cosmic forces of creation and dissolution they, and… Read More

-The Temple of Flora, Stourhead: a paradise revisited
+The Temple of Flora, Stourhead: A Paradise Revisited

-The Temple of Flora, Stourhead: a paradise revisited
+The Temple of Flora, Stourhead: A Paradise Revisited09.12.2021

 In 1744 Henry Hoare employed Henry Flitcroft to design a temple for his magnificent Palladian gardens at Stourhead: The Temple of Flora, which was built by William Privett in 1744–5.
 Excerpted below is an account of the temple’s history taken from Dudley Dodd’s book, Stourhead: Henry Hoare’s Paradise Revisited (2021).
 Purchase… Read More